Gangs in the United States: Hispanic gangs (Mexican, Central American and Caribbean)

 U.S. immigration investigation programs, such as Operation Community Shield, have detained more than 1,400 illegal immigrants who were also gang members, just a tiny fraction of gang members nationwide.
 A California Department of Justice study reported in 1995 that 60 percent of the twenty thousand members of the 18th Street gang in California were undocumented immigrants.

-The largest Dominican gang, Trinitarios, is the fastest-growing Hispanic gang in the Northeastern US.
+The largest Dominican gang, Trinitarios, was the fastest-growing Hispanic gang in the Northeastern US in 2011.
 Although originally a prison gang, the Trinitarios have members operating as street gangs, and the organization is known for violent crime and drug trafficking in the New York and New Jersey area.

 Puerto Rican gangs became especially prevalent in the latter half of the twentieth century with increased migration from the island.
 Many Puerto Rican youths in New York joined these gangs as there was a strong anti-Puerto Rican sentiment in the city, which caused youths to feel isolated and escape their situation by joining gangs.
 This sentiment was due to violent and offensive depictions of Puerto Ricans in media and press embellishment of Puerto Rican gang crime.
 Combined with being a part of the city's lowest income group and turf wars against white gangs, Puerto Rican gangs were often scapegoated for these crimes, emphasizing their prevalence during this time period.

 One of the most notable examples of this was the 1959 case of Salvatore Agron and Antonio Hernandez, members of the Vampires, who were involved in the killing of two white teenagers and the wounding of four others in a gang-related crime.
 Newspapers dubbed them, "Dracula" and the "Umbrella Man", respectively, emphasizing the crime with gruesome images.
 However, much of the press ignored the racially charged banter between the teenagers, instead emphasizing the turf war over a park.